Siege of Stettin (1659): Prelude

-In mid-September, Austrian General Jean-Louis Raduit de Souches crossed the Reglitz and Oder rivers, before continuing on towards Stettin with 5,000 men with the intention of capturing the city.
-Overall, Stettin's fortifications were generally in good condition at this time, although the star redoubt and older fortifications in the south-west were not manned.
-In addition to the city's immediate defences and fortifications, the Swedish commander of Stettin's garrison, Paul Würtz, had a redoubt constructed atop the north-eastern summit of the nearby Oberwiek Mountain in order to strengthen Stettin's south-western defences, and to deny a potential besieging force from occupying the advantageous heights, from which they could bombard both the city fortifications and the inner-city from above using artillery.
+In mid-September, Austrian General Jean-Louis Raduit de Souches crossed the Reglitz and Oder rivers before continuing on towards Stettin with 5,000 men with the intention of capturing the city.
+Overall, Stettin's fortifications were generally in good condition at this time, although the star redoubt and older fortifications in the southwest were not manned.
+The city's immediate defences and fortifications were further bolstered by Paul Würtz, the Swedish Pomeranian General Major and Governor of Stettin.